MDMAinsley/AutoUpdater/README.md

 *Add support for custom items*

 ## Changelog
+### -- v0.5.0
+Added make food never spoil feature
+Added some new buttons for ease of use
+Fixed known loading/saving bugs

 ### -- v0.4.3
 Fixed the player2 inventory bug
 Fixed going over the allowed limit bug for new items